jvo203/fits_web_ql/README.md

+# IMPORTANT: Rust 2018 Edition Upgrade

+The codebase has been upgraded to Rust 2018.
+It requires Rust version 1.31.0 or higher.
+If you have an older version you can upgrade it by running "rustup update" in the command-line.

 # fits_web_ql
 A next-generation re-write of the C/C++ FITSWebQL in Rust.
 The previous C/C++ version can still be found here: